 As not-for-profit financial cooperatives, credit unions operate under a universal set of operating principles that distinguish them from their for-profit counterparts (banks), in the financial services industry.
+The seven principals I will listed below help to guide how we support our community through financial donations and gifts, and are adopted by the International Co-operative Alliance.

 Of particular interest is operating principle seven, “concern for community.”
 This principle provides that credit unions have a concern beyond their membership that extends to the community.
 This principle forms the cornerstone for credit union’s philanthropic endeavors.
 Being charitable is really part of credit unions’ DNA.